docker/docs/compose/compose-file/deploy.md

 >**Note**
 >
->Build is an OPTIONAL part of the Compose specification.
+>Deploy is an OPTIONAL part of the Compose specification.